-- 2.1 This policy applies to all employees and members of the Council, as well as anyone acting as an agent or subsidiary of the Council theses parties are described as an "associated person" in the Act.
-The policy aims to maintain the high standards of conduct, which currently exist within the Council by preventing criminal activity through bribery.
-The Policy sets out the procedures that must be followed (for example the reporting of offers or invitations to bribe) to enable the Council, its members, employees and agents/subsidiaries to comply with its intention to establish an anti-bribery culture within the organisation. - 2.2 The policy sits alongside the Council's the Anti-Fraud and Corruption Policy, Confidential Reporting Code, the Anti-Money Laundering Policy and the Codes of Conduct for Members and for Employees.
+This policy applies to all employees and members of the Council, as well as anyone acting as an agent or subsidiary of the Council - these parties are described as an "associated person" in the Act.
+The Policy aims to maintain the high standards of conduct, which currently exist within the Council by preventing criminal activity through bribery.
+The Procedure sets out the steps that must be followed (for example the reporting of offers or invitations to bribe) to enable the Council, its members, employees and agents/subsidiaries to comply with its intention to establish an anti-bribery culture within the organisation.

+Related Council strategies, policies, and procedures

+The policy sits alongside the Council's the Anti-Fraud and Corruption Policy, Whistleblowing Policy, the Anti-Money Laundering Policy, the Codes of Conduct for Members and for Employees and the Anti-Bribery officers guide.